reginaldohiss/reginaldohiss/README.md

 ##  Hi, I'm Reginaldo!

-I am a Full Stack developer, Laravel Developer and I love Infrastructure, currently developing diverse projects.
+I am a Software Developer, currently developing diverse projects.
 I implemented the concepts of Clean Architecture and used the standards such as: Builder, BDD, Composite, DDD, Decorator, Dependecy Injection, POO, Factory and Strategy, TDD in the clean code structure.

 This is my portfolio.
 [Portfolio](https://reginaldohiss.github.io/Reginaldo-Hiss/)